Frequently Asked Questions

 Where is the best location to view the Flying Displays?

-The best location to view the Flying Displays is in the open areas in front of the chalet rows or from the chalets themselves.
+The best location to view the Flying Displays is in open areas and near the external catering area.

 Media can photograph the Flying Display from the Media Centre balcony or the broadcast platform.